 You may need to consider tweaking or changing your character even if they’re a human.
 For example, are you playing a character of a different gender?
 If so, you may find that changing to a character of the same gender as you – the writer – will help you draw on your own experiences and emotions more.

 Anything that helps you write what you know more than you have now will probably remove some barriers to creating and embodying your character.

 What next?
 Fill out the form at the bottom of this page, and then talk to your Commanding Officer to let them know that you believe that you’ll need to change your character to do that and you’d like guidance on planning and executing this plan.

 Every journey starts with the first step

-Sometimes, we can feel stuck with a character that we love; we know their personality, we know how they think and act.
+Sometimes, we can feel stuck with a character that we love; we know their personality; we know how they think and act.
 You might have self inserted yourself into the game (essentially playing yourself) and finding it hard to disconnect from them.
-You might have played the same character for years and come up against a brick wall when considering what might be next if they’ve seen and done it all, which leads to slowed down simming when ideas start to run dry.
+You might have played the same character for years and come up against a brick wall when considering what might be next if they’ve seen and done it all, which leads to slowed down simming when ideas run dry.
 Time to cut them loose and start afresh.

 This is where you need to start thinking about the character arc, not just the character.
 Consider what continuously drives them forward, what they want most in life, and what prevents them from getting it.
 These fundamentals of an arc will help build foundations for multiple arcs throughout their story through their career, otherwise, their journey would be over pretty quickly.